What lawyers can learn from scientists

 You will also learn about recent scientific research related to discouraging, spotting, and responding to deception in negotiations.

 Law Society of BC CPD Hours: 5 hours.
-If you complete a one hour CLE-TV Rebroadcast course (Ethics Stream) from the "Last Kick at the Can 2016" Program, you will obtain 1 hour which involves professional responsibility and ethics, client care and relations, and/or practice management for a total of 6 CPD hours.
-Note: As part of your registration, you will receive a non-transferable complimentary registration to any one hour CLE-TV Rebroadcast course (Ethics Stream) from the "Last Kick at the Can 2016" Program—click here to see the list of course offerings.
+If you complete a one hour CLE-TV Rebroadcast course (Ethics Stream) from the "Last Kick at the Can 2015" Program, you will obtain 1 hour which involves professional responsibility and ethics, client care and relations, and/or practice management for a total of 6 CPD hours.
+Note: As part of your registration, you will receive a non-transferrable complimentary registration to any one hour CLE-TV Rebroadcast course (Ethics Stream) from the "Last Kick at the Can 2015" Program—click here to see the list of course offerings.

 Michael W. Johnson — CEO, Clear Law Institute, Washington, DC